giantswarm/docs/src/content/advanced/gitops/index.md

 org-flux-demo   Active   2m29s
 ```

 Now, if you add any more Organization CRs to `02-organization/resources.yaml` (or change anything else in that kustomization), it will be picked up by Flux automatically once it's committed and pushed.
-This is covered in the [Test or development branches](#test-or-development-branches) section.
+This is covered in the [Watching for new commits](#watching-for-new-commits) section.

 ### Managing workload clusters